What’s New

 A cleaner builder layout

 The whole builder chrome got a tidy-up.
-The topbar is slim and purposeful — breadcrumb on the left, a Build pill in the middle (with a live comments count), and everything you actually act on (undo / redo / style / Published / collaborators / settings) on the right.
+The topbar is slim and purposeful — breadcrumb on the left, a Build / Responses pill in the middle (with a live response count), and everything you actually act on (undo / redo / style / Published / collaborators / settings) on the right.

 The left sidebar gets new tabs — Blocks, Notifications, Search — and the block library is grouped into Text inputs, Choices, Contact info, and more. + New Form is pinned to the bottom for quick reach.